 Lucky charm: Cillian Murphy

-Oscar-winning "Oppenheimer" star Cillian Murphy has slipped down the pecking order it would seem in recent weeks, but still has an outside chance of being the first Irish Bond.
-At least we know he can put on an accent, as ably demonstrated in his Brummie role in "Peaky Blinders."
+Despite previous rumors, Oscar-winning "Oppenheimer" star Cillian Murphy has slipped down the pecking order, but he still has an outside chance of being the first Irish Bond.
+At least we know he can put on an accent, as ably demonstrated in his Brummie role in the TV show "Peaky Blinders."

 Image: Thomas Bohlen/Starface/IMAGO